 A procedure for ensuring that any outdated, damaged, deteriorated, mislabeled, or contaminated Marijuana or Marijuana Products are segregated from other Marijuana and destroyed.
 Such procedures shall provide for written documentation of the disposition of the Marijuana or Marijuana Products.
 The policies and procedures, at a minimum, shall comply with 935 CMR 501.105(12);

-Policies and procedures for transportation and Patient or Personal Caregiver home delivery;
+Policies and procedures for transportation and Patient or Personal Caregiver Patient delivery;

 Policies and procedures for the Transfer, acquisition, or sale of Marijuana between MTCs, and if applicable, Marijuana Establishments and CMOs;